OakVideo is a project of Oakland County CLEMIS (Courts and Law Enforcement Management Information Systems).

 , called OakVideo

-, is a unique system to anything currently in use today.
+, is a unique system.

 It uses video conferencing equipment